Our Programmes

 Literacy rate of 15 to 24 year olds: 47% for men and 33% for women

-In 2020, the UNDP ranks Burkina Faso 182nd out of 189 countries in terms of the Human Development Index (HDI).
-While the country has “gained” one rank since 2015, more than 40% of its population still lives below the poverty line.
-According to the provisional results of the latest census, the country has 20.5 million inhabitants.
-The population growth rate of 3.1% per year remains among the highest in the world with an average number of 5.2 children per woman and an estimated life expectancy of 56.7 years.
-The proportion of children between zero and 15 years of age is estimated at 47.4% and that of children under five at 18.1%.
+In 2020, the UNDP ranking ranked Burkina Faso 182nd out of 189 countries, according to the Human Development Index (HDI).
+While the country has “moved up” one place in the ranking since 2015, more than 40% of its population still lives below the poverty line.
+According to the provisional results of the latest census, the country has a population of 20.5 million.
+The population growth rate of 3.1% per year remains among the highest in the world with an average of 5.2 children per woman and an estimated life expectancy of 56.7 years.
+The proportion of children aged zero to fifteen is estimated at 47.4 per cent and that of children under five at 18.1 per cent.

 Mothers and children are the most vulnerable population groups.
-In 2015, only 66% of births were attended by a skilled health professional.
-The maternal mortality ratio of 371 deaths of women during pregnancy, childbirth, or within 6 weeks of childbirth per 100,000 births and the average birth rate among 15-19 year old girls of 132 per 1,000 women are among the highest in the world.
+In 2015, only 66% of births were attended by a qualified health professional.
+The maternal mortality rate of 371 deaths of women during pregnancy, childbirth or within six weeks of birth per 100,000 births and the average birth rate among girls aged 15 to 19 of 132 per 1,000 women are among the highest in the world.

-According to the 2020 nutrition survey, nearly 10% of the population suffers from acute malnutrition (9.1%) and a quarter of the population from chronic malnutrition (24.9%).
-The regions most affected by malnutrition remain the Sahel, the Centre-North and the East.
-In Burkina Faso, more than one-third of deaths among children under five are attributable directly or indirectly to malnutrition.
-The nutritional situation of women of childbearing age is also a cause for concern, with a high prevalence of acute malnutrition of 4.1% according to brachial circumference and 9.0% according to body mass index.
+According to the 2020 nutrition survey, nearly 10% of the population suffers from acute malnutrition (9.1%) and a quarter of the population from chronic malnutrition (24.9 %).
+The regions most affected by malnutrition remain the Sahel, Centre-North and East.
+In Burkina Faso, more than a third of under-five deaths are directly or indirectly attributable to malnutrition.
+The assessment of the nutritional status of women of reproductive age is also worrying with a high prevalence of acute malnutrition of 4.1% according to upper-arm circumference and 9.0% according to body mass index.

 The security situation has continued to deteriorate in recent years due to the presence of radical armed groups in the Sahel region, particularly in Burkina Faso, with an increasing impact on the population.
-According to OCHA, 2020 was the most challenging year for the humanitarian situation compared to the last ten years.
-Conditions have accumulated for already vulnerable populations: insecurity, community conflicts, food and nutrition insecurity, floods and high winds, COVID-19 and its restrictive measures.
-From 614,000 internally displaced persons (IDPs) in January 2020, Burkina Faso had 1,074 million IDPs by December 31 of the same year, an increase of 75%, and more than 1,368,164 by July 2021.
-The trend of health facilities closing or operating at minimal capacity remained virtually unchanged throughout 2020, with an average of 1 million people consistently denied access to health care.
-This same consistency was also observed in the closure of schools due to violence, and as of December 5, 2020, the government counted 2,169 closed schools, affecting 306,946 students.
-The results of the November 2020 harmonized framework exercise showed that nationally 2.02 million people were in food crisis in the current situation and 2.86 million people in the projected situation (June to August 2021).
+According to OCHA, in comparison with the previous 10 years, 2020 was the most challenging year in terms of the humanitarian situation.
+Difficult conditions had built up for already vulnerable populations: insecurity, conflict between communities, food and nutritional insecurity, floods and strong winds, COVID-19 and the accompanying restrictive measures.
+The number of internally displaced persons (IDPs) in Burkina Faso increased from 614,000 in January 2020 to 1.074 million IDPs on 31 December 2020, an increase of 75%, and to more than 1,368,164 in July 2021.
+The trend of closing health facilities or operating them at a minimum level remained almost the same throughout 2020, with an average of 1 million people consistently deprived of access to health care.
+The same trend was also observed in the closure of schools due to violence: as of 5 December 2020, the government figure stood at 2,169 schools closed, affecting 306,946 students.
+The results of the Harmonised Framework exercise of November 2020 showed that, at national level, 2.02 million people were currently in food crisis with a projection of 2.86 million people (June to August 2021).

 Faits & Chiffres